 Go Jungle Trekking

 Batu Katak is excellent because it’s still relatively undiscovered.
 The river can get a bit crowded with local tourists on weekends and public holidays, but the jungle is still peaceful.
-You are highly unlikely to bump into another soul during your trek, no matter how long it is.
+You are unlikely to bump into another soul during your trek, no matter how long it is.

 We LOVE trekking here and have been many times, from half-day treks to three-night expeditions.
 You’ll come across the most photogenic rivers you’ll ever see, dotted with pools for bathing in and waterfalls that will refresh your body and soul after a day of trekking.
 It’s truly an unmissable spot.

 Like many small villages in the Langkat region, Batu Katak has a strong Karonese community.
-Batak Karo people are one of the six Batak ethnic groups found throughout Sumatra).
+Batak Karo people are one of the six Batak ethnic groups found throughout Sumatra.

 Karonese culture has its own language, cuisine, dance, music, and customs.